648trindade/SBAC-PAD-marathon-problems/README.md

 ## Contributing

 You can contribute by providing parallel solutions to problems.
-When creating a PR, please make sure that your solution is placed at correct year directory, inside a folder with the nome of parallel tool, in lowercase letters.
+When creating a PR, please make sure that your solution is placed at correct year directory, inside a folder with the name of parallel tool, in lowercase letters.

 **Example:** You want to provide an OpenMP parallel solution for problem A from year 2014